 OverviewClick to Open

 MENTOR CHILDREN AND SEE WHAT MAKES AN NGO TICK

-Learn the ropes of successful Non-Governmental Organization (NGO) operation as you discover how supporting disadvantaged children can lift an entire community.
-During three weeks you’ll brighten the way for some special youngsters as you build valuable social work skills.
+Learn the ropes of successful local Non-Governmental Organization (NGO) operation as you discover how supporting disadvantaged children can lift an entire community.
+For three weeks, you’ll brighten the way for some special youngsters as you build valuable social work skills.

-The scenic Yucatán is home to dazzling beaches, aweinspiring Mayan ruins, and the cosmopolitan city of Mérida.
-It’s an incredible place to work with a well-established NGO, dedicated to supporting disadvantaged youth.
-Get a firsthand look at the various key staff roles and skill sets required to make an international NGO hum smoothly, as you pitch in with different aspects of day to day operations.
+The scenic Yucatán is home to dazzling beaches, awe inspiring Mayan ruins, and the cosmopolitan city of Mérida.
+It’s an incredible place to work with a well-established NGO dedicated to supporting disadvantaged youth.
+Get a firsthand look at the various key staff roles and skill sets required to make an NGO hum smoothly as you pitch in with different aspects of day-to-day operations.

 Support and play with children as they learn critical life skills, from effective communication to self-care to sportsmanship.
 It all adds up to valuable experience you can transfer to any community or professional role you pursue.

 On a typical day, you’ll wake up and enjoy breakfast at your homestay, then head to your daily workshop to learn about social policy, fundraising, health initiatives, and more!
 Partake in activities with youngsters your NGO benefits and advance your special project.
 Each week features special cultural highlights – you might learn traditional Yucatán dance or explore Mérida’s historical center – so there’s never a dull moment!